There is a lot of hype and mythology out there about SEO, but what does it all mean?

 Being gray hat is often a reaction against ambivalent industry and search engine guidelines and it’s driven by a curiosity for more mass-scale SEO.

-Gray hat SEO might be more risky, but it’s a method some SEOs feel is justified in today’s commercial search market.
+Gray hat SEO might be riskier, but it’s a method some SEOs feel is justified in today’s commercial search market.

 It’s probably worthwhile thinking about whether you want to invest in SEO because you see SEO as a great way to grow your online brand, or whether it’s something you’re just testing the waters with?